Selling a business

 Alternatively please visit our website www.ts-p.co.uk/familybusiness

-A: The General Data Protection Regulation (GDPR) comes into force across Europe and the UK on 25 May 2018.
-It will apply to nearly all companies, despite of your size.
+A: The General Data Protection Regulation (GDPR) came into force across Europe and the UK on 25 May 2018.
+It applies to nearly all companies, despite of your size.
 The GDPR is one of the most sweeping pieces of legislation that we have seen for some time, strengthening previous data protection laws and introducing new requirements, such as consent, data portability and the right to be forgotten and notification procedures for data breaches.

 Q: What is the biggest penalty for a business?